Wirtos/utf8c/README.md

 ```

 ### char **utf8_to_arr(const char *str);
-Creates new NULL-terminated array, where each utf-8 sequence of `str` is a separate string element.\
+Creates new NULL-terminated array, where each utf-8 sequence of `str` is a separate string element.<br/>
-Fallthrough: if `str` is NULL, returns NULL.\
+Fallthrough: if `str` is NULL, returns NULL.<br/>
 Must be freed manually with `utf8_arr_free`.
 ```c
 char **arr = utf8_to_arr("аabcㅊ"); /* ->